-False warnings about Pepsi products being contaminated with the blood of a worker who has AIDS or HIV have been circulating for years, but there’s never been any truth to them.
+False warnings about various foods or drinks being contaminated with the blood of a worker who has AIDS or HIV have been circulating for years, but there’s never been any truth to them.

 Different versions of the false warning have been debunked all over the world.
 In 2011, Pepsi representatives in Asia debunked the above version.
-Pepsi uses a hands free production process (eliminating the risk for contamination), the rep noted, and AIDS is impossible through food and drink products, Asia News Network reports:
+Pepsi uses a hands-free production process (eliminating the risk for contamination), the rep noted, and AIDS is impossible through food and drink products, as Asia News Network reported:

 “This SMS started circulating in India in July and even there, no one believed it,” she said yesterday.